-Having awarded funding based on a detailed plan of the study design, data collection, and data analysis, the funder appointed independent members to the Trial Steering Committee and Independent Data Monitoring Committee, approved all protocol amendments and monitored study progress against agreed milestones.
+The funder appointed independent members to the TSC and DMC, approved all protocol amendments and monitored study progress against agreed milestones.
 The funder had no involvement in data interpretation or writing of the report.
 The corresponding author (RG) had full access to all outputs from the data in the study and had final responsibility for the decision to submit for publication.